wso2/docs-choreo-dev/en/docs/develop/components/api-proxies/policies.md

 #### Build

-The build stage builds the interceptor application as a docker image and deploys it in the respective environment.
+The build stage builds the interceptor application as a Docker image and deploys it in the respective environment.
 For logs related to the build, you can refer build logs of both Ballerina and Docker.

 Any errors that occur in this stage are not due to user error.
 If an error occurs, you need to retry the deployment.